Karlfunhouse/vrad/README.md

 <img width="1434" alt="5" src="https://user-images.githubusercontent.com/57964291/82497664-e1681000-9aab-11ea-98f3-2b8b2ab7efd8.png">

 ### Technologies Used:
--React
+- React
--Create React App
+- Create React App
--JavaScript
+- JavaScript
--CSS
+- CSS
--Fetch API
+- Fetch API
--Jest
+- Jest
--React Testing Library
+- React Testing Library

 ### Learning Goals:
--Keep state based components to a minimum and leverage more functional components.
+- Keep state based components to a minimum and leverage more functional components.
--Use a modular architecture for App file structure.
+- Use a modular architecture for App file structure.
--Think deeply about React Lifecycle Methods.
+- Think deeply about React Lifecycle Methods.
--Become familiar with promises, nested fetch requests, and handling the UI based on acceptance of data.
+- Become familiar with promises, nested fetch requests, and handling the UI based on acceptance of data.
--Become familiar with routing and how to handle dynamic routes.
+- Become familiar with routing and how to handle dynamic routes.
--Use propTypes for every component receiving props.
+- Use propTypes for every component receiving props.
--Write tests for React components and some asynchronous functionality.
+- Write tests for React components and some asynchronous functionality.

 ### Install:
 1. Clone this repo